 Boats and fishing gear must be clean and dry; vehicles must be free from visible signs of soil and mud.

 All dogs entering Tasmania are subject to biosecurity entry conditions and must be treated for Hydatid Tape Worm within 14 days prior to entering Tasmania.
-Documentary proof of treatment such as a receipt or vet’s subscription is required to be presented during inspections.
+Documentary evidence of this treatment must be carried by whoever accompanies the dog into Tasmania and presented at time of inspection.

 Non-compliance with the above may result in severe penalties imposed by Biosecurity Tasmania.

-To ensure you are fully aware of biosecurity regulations please visit the Quarantine website www.quarantinedomestic.gov.au or call 1300 368 550 for further information.
+To ensure you are fully aware of biosecurity regulations please visit the Biosecurity Tasmania or call 1300 368 550 for further information.